Frequently asked questions

 EV charging

-The two most common places to charge an EV is at home or at work.
+The two most common places to charge an EV are at home or at work.
 Public charge points can either be: a valuable alternative for EV users without access to a home or workplace charger, a convenient way to occasionally top-up, or essential for ‘en route’ charging during longer EV journeys.

 Zapmap has the most comprehensive coverage of public EV charge points across the UK and the Republic of Ireland.

-We will also be building up our presence in Europe with an initial focus on high-powered chargers with a power rating of 60 kW or more in France, Germany, Belgium, Netherlands and Luxembourg before including lower-powered chargers and other countries thereafter.
+We will also be building up our presence in Europe with an initial focus on high-powered chargers with a power rating of 60 kW or more in France, Germany, Belgium, the Netherlands and Luxembourg before including lower-powered chargers and other countries thereafter.

 There are a three main types of EV charge point (slow, fast and rapid) as well as a number of charging connectors, some of which are suitable for a particular EV.
 Check out Zapmap’s EV Charging Guides for a comprehensive ‘how to’ guide for all the main EV models.